pboivin/filament-peek/docs/builder-field-previews.md

 Closing the preview modal does not update the record in the database, only the form state is updated.

+**Note**: This feature was initially designed for the Builder field but can be used with any other field type.
+Make sure to check out the [Using Custom Fields](#using-custom-fields) section below.

 ## Using the Builder Preview with Blade Views

 #### Update the Edit Page Class